 Free WiFi is widely available in hotels (check when booking) as well as in restaurants, cafés and visitor attractions.
 You should be able to access roaming data (check with your provider).

-Can I still visit after the UK leaves the EU?
+Can I still visit Wales now that the UK has left the EU?

 What is the electricity supply like?